Yf-Hma/brain_decode/README.md

 python trainer.py --test -s subject --saving_path trained_model_path
 ```

 ##  Brain captioning - BrainHub benchmark on NSD dataset
 This a comparison with brain understanding benchmark ([BrainHub](https://github.com/weihaox/BrainHub)), based on Natural Scenes Dataset [NSD](https://naturalscenesdataset.org/) and [COCO](https://cocodataset.org).

-#### Datasets and model's configuration
+#### Experimental setup
 - The processed datasets are available in [here](https://huggingface.co/datasets/pscotti/naturalscenesdataset).
 - Download the datasets using this [script](https://github.com/weihaox/UMBRAE/blob/main/umbrae/download_data.sh).
 - Download COCO annotations from this [link](https://huggingface.co/datasets/pscotti/naturalscenesdataset/blob/main/COCO_73k_annots.npy), and put it in the folder 'tools'
-- Update the configuration file 'src/configs_nsd' to specify the datasets path, llama3.2 path  where the put the trained models, and eventually to modify the hyperparameters.
+- Update the configuration file 'src/configs_nsd' to specify the datasets and llama3.2 paths, and eventually to modify the hyperparameters.
 - To train and evaluate the model, from the folder 'comparison_NSD' execute the following scripts (example for subject 1): ```python main.py --subj 1```.
-- Trained models are available in this [link](https://drive.google.com/file/d/1oQI5u0pXPS9TMvBMNdj13-_ljJy8F6wL/view?usp=sharing).
+- Trained models are available in this [link](https://drive.google.com/file/d/1bzSz4oQY3YDEq7jh7JfsioZ_mgBceBDU/view?usp=sharing).
 - To get the evaluation scores for each subject based on the generated captions of the test set, refer to the Benchmark [project](https://github.com/weihaox/BrainHub).

 #### Results